natasha-dudek/biology-AI-reading-group/icebreaker.md

 ### Goal
 Answer as many questions as possible.
 Get the most correct answers and you will win a prize!
-*Note: to be eligible to win the prize, you must have an address on the island of Montreal where it can be dropped off in the next week.*
+*Note: to be eligible to win the prize, you must provide an address on the island of Montreal where it can be dropped off in the next week.*

 ### How it works
 1. Download a PDF with the trivia questions.
 You must choose the PDF based on the first letter of your last name (below).